fusioncharts/dev_centre_docs/chart-guide/standard-charts/box-and-whisker-chart.md

 Click [here](http://jsfiddle.net/fusioncharts/qLvZF/) to edit the box and whisker chart.

-The full HTML code for the above sample is:

-**HTML CODE SNIPPET**

 ## Add legends to the chart

 FusionCharts Suite XT supports `legend` for the box and whisker chart.
 Legend allows you to display single color icons for numeric numbers.

-To display legend in a box and whisker chart, follow the points given below:
+To display legend in a box and whisker chart, the following attributes are used:

 * To display the legend on your chart, set the `showLegend` attribute to `1`.